The Outfield: Later years and aftermath

 The Outfield returned with 1992's Rockeye.
-Its leadoff single, "Closer to Me", was a near top 40 hit, and a second release, "Winning It All", gained some notice due to extensive play during NBC's NBA Finals coverage, the NBA Superstars series featuring Larry Bird, the 1992 Summer Olympics, Chicago Bulls championship ring ceremonies and the film The Mighty Ducks.
-Simon Dawson, who played on Rockeye, would eventually become the band's official third member.
+Its leadoff single, "Closer to Me", was a hit, nearly making the top 40 and a second release, "Winning It All", gained some notice due to extensive play during the NBA Finals on NBC, the NBA Superstars series featuring Larry Bird, the 1992 Summer Olympics in Barcelona, the Chicago Bulls championship ring ceremonies, and the film The Mighty Ducks.
+Simon Dawson, who played on Rockeye, eventually became the band's official third member.
 The band took an extended hiatus during the mid-1990s as changing musical fashions, especially the popularity of edgier bands such as Nirvana and Pearl Jam, made life difficult for older bands with a less fashionable aesthetic.

-The Outfield returned to their East End roots, and often played low-key gigs at a local pub, where much of the clientele were unaware that the group had sold millions of records in the US.
-Unfortunately, this situation was typical of the problems the Outfield had faced in their homeland: little recognition and a much smaller following than they had experienced in the US.
-Nevertheless, the band would reappear with a fan-club-only release, entitled It Ain't Over..., and resume touring.
-Soon thereafter, in 1999, they released Extra Innings, an odds-and-ends compilation of new and older, unreleased songs.
+The Outfield returned to their East End roots, often playing low-key gigs at a local public house, where much of the clientele were unaware that the group had sold millions of records in the US.
+Unfortunately, the situation was typical of the problems the Outfield had faced in their homeland: little recognition and a much smaller following than they had experienced in the US.
+Nevertheless, the band reappeared with a fan-club-only release, entitled It Ain't Over... and resumed touring.
+Soon thereafter in 1999, they released Extra Innings, an odds-and-ends compilation of new and older, unreleased songs.

-In the early 2000s, the band issued two live collections via their official website: Live in Brazil and The Outfield Live.
-In 2004, the band released Any Time Now, a new studio album, through Tower Records, and later released a new version of the album in March 2006 through Sidewinder Records.
+In the early 2000s, the band released two live collections via their official website: Live in Brazil and The Outfield Live came out.
+In 2004, the band released Any Time Now, a new studio album through Tower Records, and later released a new version of the album in March 2006 through Sidewinder Records.